9 Tips to Optimize your App Screenshots

-If you’re available on iPhone and iPad, you ideally need to create different screenshots for each of them.
-Landscape orientation actually looks good on tablets as they are displayed in the right way.
-They can create a very good impression thanks to the size of the screen.
+If your app is available on iPhone and iPad, you ideally need to create different screenshots for each of them accordingly to the correct size and pixels.

 As previously said, people love visual content so the more you have, the best it is.
-Use this at your advantage and see it as an opportunity to show more than one feature.
+Use this to your advantage and see it as an opportunity to show more than one feature.

 5. 1 screenshot = 1 feature!

 Remember people are browsing on small mobile device, so don’t make your screenshots too complicated.
 A quick tip to help you keep things simple is by focussing on one feature per screenshot.
 Choose your best features and design a screenshot per feature.

 E.g: FaceApp- AI Face Editor (iOS, USA) uses one feature per screenshot to highlight its main functionalities.